Now the recipe is in a 20 minute cookbook, it probably takes me 30, as I generally don't rush too much.

 One, to serve 4, I have halved the soy sauce and sugar quantities from the original recipe as I found it didn't need it.
 But if you want you can mix together an additional 1/4 cup of light soy sauce and 1/4 cup brown sugar and use it as a sauce that you put on the table for anyone that wants to add extra.

-Two, to feed more (as there is 5 of us), keep the soy sauce at 1/2 cup and the sugar at 1/2 cup which was in the original recipe, but increase the rice to 3 cups.
+Two, to feed more (as there is 5 of us), increase the soy sauce to 1/3 cup and the sugar to 1/3, and increase the rice to 3 cups.
 Plus fry an additional egg, serve extra crispy fried shallots and additional fresh shallots.

 By doing this the flavours are more subtle, not so intense.
 My family love it with a lighter soy flavour.